oracle-livelabs/oci/deploying-oci-streaming-service/consume-messages/consume-messages.md

 ### Objectives

-- Consume messages as a individual consumer.
+- Consume messages as an individual consumer.
 - Consume messages in a group.

 ### Prerequisites

-- Stream Pool and stream is created.
+- Stream Pool and stream are created.
 - Sample messages are published to the stream.

 ## Individual Consumers